-This aphid is the most frequently occurring vector of sugarcane mosaic virus on sugarcane in South Africa.
+This aphid is the most frequently occurring vector of SCMV on sugarcane in South Africa.
 Mosaic spreads most rapidly when young cane (up to about 12 weeks after planting) coincides with the period of peak vector activity in late summer.